OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 -  Imperfect by design: Sometimes the developers never intended to have a perfect restart functionality, which means the results are not exactly same as without the restart.
-(Writing a correct restart functionality is in many cases far from easy)
+Writing a correct restart functionality is in many cases far from easy.

 Some tips when you notice the restart is imperfect: